obestwalter/mau-mau/README.md

 **NOTE:** Please replace `</path/to/your/clone>` with the actual path on your computer.

 To develop or explore the code it is best if you install the [package as editable](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) into a virtualenv.
-This way all the paths are working correct for all use cases (e.g. running the tests) and the command line access also installed.
+This way all the paths are working correct for all use cases (e.g. running the tests) and the command line access `sim` is also installed.

 Install the package as editable with: